Housing Business Initiatives

 - Responsible Material Procurement

-- Housing and Construction Business Initiatives for Sustainability in Timber and Wood Products
+- Housing Business Initiatives for Sustainability in Timber and Wood Products

-In the Housing and Construction Business, sustainable materials procurement is positioned as one of our material issues for management.
+In the Housing Business, sustainable procurement is positioned as one of its material issues for management.
 The structural materials and small cross-sectional wood slabs called hagarazai* are procured through our trading arm, the Timber and Building Materials Division, which confirms legality and sustainability of timber and wood products.
-In addition, we have been responding to the Clean Wood Act, which was effective from May 2017 seeking to promote the distribution and utilization of legally harvested wood and related products.
-The Housing and Building Materials Division registered as a Type 2 Registered Timber-Related Operator under the Clean Wood Act in March 2018.
+In addition, we have been responding to the Clean Wood Act, which was effective from May 2017 seeking to promote the distribution and utilization of legally harvested wood and related products in Japan.
+The Housing Division registered as a Type 2 Registered Timber-Related Operator under the Clean Wood Act in March 2018.
 For housing equipment, insulation, resin parts and other building materials, procurement is conducted in accordance with the Sumitomo Forestry Group Green Procurement Guidelines.

-* Structural materials are a wooden house's foundation, posts, beams and other wood materials used for the structure.
-Hagarazai are materials and base materials used to supplement the structural materials of a wooden house.
+* Structural materials are such wood materials as foundation, posts and beam that are used for the structure.
+Hagarazai are materials and base materials used to supplement the structural materials of a wooden house

 Green Procurement and Sustainable Procurement

 The Sumitomo Forestry Group formulated the Green Procurement Guidelines in 2002.
 The Guidelines establish standards for procuring products from two perspectives: the supplier's stance toward the environment and social issues (corporate initiatives assessment) and the product's impact on the environment throughout its life cycle (product assessment).

 In 2013 and again in 2020, the Group revised the Green Procurement Guidelines and added items to ensure even broader progress of sustainability initiatives concerning occupational health and safety and human rights under "the corporate initiatives assessment".